NYC’s children and families need your support more than ever. Learn more about the CCC Child Advocacy Fund.

-When the final rule is published, there will be a 60-day period to submit public comments.
-Stay tuned as we continue to update you on any new developments.
+Now that the rule is published, there is a 60-day window to submit public comments.
+We urge you to submit commentsshowing your opposition to this rule change, and stay tuned as we continue to update you on any new developments.
+You can find additional resources from Protecting Immigrant Families and the New York City Mayor’s Office of Immigrant Affairs.